 Immingham West Fire Station, established in 2000, is crewed by fulltime firefighters.
 It serves Immingham and the surrounding areas.
 The area does have housing but is predominately heavy industrial.
 It is the location of the Lindsey Oil Refinery and also Humberside Airport.
 Part of Immingham Docks and Port are situated in the station area and the A180 dual carriageway cuts through it.

-Scunthorpe Fire Station, established in 1963, is also the North Lincolnshire CPU headquarters.
+Scunthorpe Fire Station, established in 1963, is also the North Lincolnshire administrative hub.
 It is crewed by fulltime firefighters.
 The station covers Scunthorpe and surrouding villages and has TATA Steel within its station area.
 There are several housing estates in the area as well as a large amount of industry and various open sources of water.
 The station area also covers a stretch of the M180 motorway.
 Scunthorpe Hospital is located within the staiton area.

 Winterton Fire Station, established in 1953, is crewed by on-call firefighters it serves the north Lincolnshire town and the surrounding area.

 |01 10 2014||31 10 2014||228||11||98||29|

 |01 02 2015||28 02 2015||227||11||83||32|

 |01 03 2015||31 03 2015||228||11||71||32|